Is the tap water in Malta drinkable?

 So although the tap water in Malta is safe to drinking according to all the EU and WHO guidelines there maybe reasons why you would want to consider carefully before doing so.

-According to a study from January 2020 about 27% of the tap water comes from groundwater In Malta and this is mixed with the desalinated water to improve the taste.
+According to the 2024 Water Services Corporation Annual Report 34% of the tap water comes from groundwater In Malta and this is mixed with the desalinated water to improve the taste.
 However our groundwater is polluted by Nitrates from farming with Malta having some of the most polluted groundwater in Europe.

 THMs are associated with a causal relationship to bladder cancer and this is presented in this January 2020 study of European countries where Malta was ranked 2nd highest in Europe for the levels of THMs found in tap water.